A successful data management and BI strategy must answer some key questions, such as:

 Step 3: Load

-Loading transformed data into a data warehouse, database, data mart, or any other kind of data repository is the last step of the ETL process.
+Loading transformed data into a data warehouse, database, data mart, or any other kind of data repository is the last step of managing the ETL job or process.
 Depending on the volume of data, target database, and the BI needs of the business, any of the following two types of loading methods can be used:

 - Full Load – Full load refers to the initial data load that is performed to bring data into the data repository for the first time.
 Since this usually involves the transfer of large volumes of data, it is important to optimize the process using various techniques, such as parallel processing, load balancing, pushdown optimization, bulk data loading, concurrent workflow execution, and more.

-Why ETL is Important
+Why ETL Is Important for Data Integration?

 Here are a few use-cases where ETL is commonly employed by enterprises: